-Jakki: I believe that there’s so many different things.
+Jakki: I believe that—I just think there’s so many different things.
 So like obviously freedom, it’s freedom.
-It’s freedom of understanding who you are.
+Like it’s freedom of understanding who you are.
 Freedom of space, freedom of just having fun.
 More importantly, I think it’s political.
 And I think it’s a way to use your voice to create change.
 People will listen to you.
-If you look differently, people will treat you different.
-If you look different, whether or not it’s positive or negative, like that’s, what’s going to happen.
+If you look different, people will treat you differently.
+If you look different, whether or not it’s positive or negative, like that’s what’s going to happen.
 So I just believe that they’re just different ideas of it.
-And yeah, I. I dunno.
+And yeah, I–I don’t know.
 There’s not like one, one way for me to put it.

 Baylee: Do you think drag is sexual?
 Why or why not?
 If so, how?
 And in what way?

 Jakki: I feel like it can be just like any performance.
-Like, I, I believe that drag is like, it’s an extension of like, what if it’s like, I believe what Doja Cat is doing is low key drag.
+Like, I, I believe that drag is like, it’s an extension of like what it is.
+I believe what Doja Cat is doing is low key drag.
 Like she is out there performing, wearing different hair, costumes, makeup.
 Like, that’s not much different than me.
 No one calls her.
 Uh, I believe her real name is Amala.

 Baylee: I have no idea.

-Jakki: I think her real name is Amala.
+Jakki: Yeah I think her real name is Amala.
 She had an album about it.
-It’s like the No Police, the album the uh-.
+It’s like the No Car, No Police, the album the uh-.
 Yeah.
-Amala um, she ‘s- that’s the album that has Go To Town.
+Amala.
+Um, she ‘s- that’s the album that has Go To Town.
 Cookie Jar, it has Candy.
-Has body language it’s her old as, before –
+Has Body Language it’s her old, before –